 In case this did not help, there is no choice left, will have to try to restore the information with help of a special CD scratch repair tool.
 We cannot recommend any specific name here, but they all work on a pretty much similar basis.
 Disc data recovery programs are able to read data while skipping bad sectors.
 Special algorithms of such programs allow to not only read the data from the scratched disc but also to restore the structure of damaged files.

-A scratched DVD is not a greater (or lesser) problem than a scratched CD.
-And the advice on how to get rid of scratches on a disc here is pretty much similar with a few minor differences that we will mention.
+A scratched DVD is not a bigger (or smaller) problem than a scratched CD.
+And advice on how to get rid of scratches on a disc here is pretty much similar with a few minor differences that we will mention.
 In general, DVDs are more reliable than CDs because the disc's reflective layer is pressed inside the polycarbonate discs.
 But these discs are more prone to breakage due to the chemical reactions that take place between the layers and the polycarbonate - as a result, the discs can delaminate over time.
 Dual-layer discs are even worse.
-Translation – DVDs are a bit harder to scratch and they better withstand direct sunlight and heat effects, but they are likely to degrade in the time simply because of the way they were created.
+DVDs are a bit harder to scratch and they better withstand direct sunlight and heat effects, but they are likely to degrade in time simply because of the way they were created.

-Similar advice on how to fix a scratched disc that works for DVD also works for Blu-ray.
+Similar advice on how to fix a scratched disc that work for DVD also work for Blu-ray.
 The toothpaste tip is probably bad in the case of the Blu-ray because of its more layered structure.
 So, a disc scratch remover program should actually be the first choice.
-In other words, try to copy or restore the data from the disc with more willingness than you try to fix the scratched Bluray.
+In other words, trying to copy or restore the data from the disc is a much better idea than trying to fix the scratched Blu-ray disk.
 It will probably be more rewarding.

 Before you declare a disc damaged and unplayable try cleaning it first.
 Even a badly scratched disc may still play fine once the dirt is removed.
-Be sure to clean discs with a soft lint-free cloth and a non-alcohol or ammonia-free cleaner.
+Be sure to clean discs with a soft lint free cloth and a non-alcohol or ammonia free cleaner.
 Rub the disc in a straight line from the outside edge in or the inside edge out, but never in a circle.
-Cleaning in a circular direction runs the risk of putting a circular scratch on the disc.
+Cleaning in circular direction runs the risk of putting a circular scratch on the disc.
 Eyeglass cleaner and micro-fiber cloths work great.

 To sum things up, a scratched disc is not something that can’t be worked with.
-There are ways to safely clean from dirt, to eliminate the scratch, or at least restore the data from such disc.
-Just remember to run a test after the recovery to see if no information is lost.
+There are ways to safely clean it from dirt, eliminate scratches or at least restore the data from such damaged discs.
+Just remember to run a test after the recovery to see if no information has been lost.